shimeoki/dotfiles/showcase.md

 [The NOexistenceN of you AND me](https://store.steampowered.com/app/2873080/The_NOexistenceN_of_you_AND_me/).

 Right now only images are present.
-Because of that, crucial parts (such as animations for in Hyprland config) are missing.
+Because of that, crucial parts (such as animations in Hyprland config) are missing.

 ## Hyprland